MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/assign-generic-bookable-resource.md

 [!INCLUDE[cc-applies-to-psa-app-3.x](../includes/cc-applies-to-psa-app-3x.md)]

 In addition to booking and assigning named or real resources to your project, you can assign generic resources to project tasks.
 These resources can serve as placeholders for named resources until you are ready to staff your project with named resources.
-This manifests itself mainly in the generic resource assignment and fulfilment scenario.

-To do this you can type the position name of the generic resource in the resource cell of the schedule or click the resource icon in the cell and open the resource picker and type the name of the generic resource you wish to create.
+1. In PSA, open the **Project** page and on the **Schedule** tab, enter the position name of the generic resource in the **Resource** cell of the schedule.
+Or, click the **Resource** icon in the cell to open the resource picker and then enter the name of the generic resource you want to create.

 ![Creating and assigning a generic team member](media/RM-how-to-9.png)

-This will open a team member quick create panel that allows you to set the role and organization unit of the generic resource team member.
+This will open the **Quick Create: Project Team Member** panel.

+2. Enter the role and organization unit of the generic resource team member and then click **Save and Create New**.

 ![Generic team member quick create](media/RM-how-to-10.png)

-Once created, it is assigned to the task and you can continue to assign that generic resource to other tasks in the task schedule.
+3. After you have created the new generic resource team member, it is assigned to the task.
+You can continue to assign that generic resource to other tasks in the task schedule.

 ![Assigning existing generic team member to tasks](media/RM-how-to-11.png)

-Once you have assigned the generic resource you can generate a resource requirement for it and fulfil it either by directly booking or submitting a resource request to a resource manager.
+4. After you have assigned the generic resource, you can generate a resource requirement and fulfil it by directly booking or submitting a resource request to a resource manager.

 ![Booking a generic team member using schedule assistant](media/RM-how-to-15.png)

 ![Generating a requirement for a generic team member](media/RM-how-to-12.png)

-Also, on the team member grid, generic resources can be added directly in addition to the resource picker experience as documented above.
-They are added with a resource requirement that is based on the start/end dates and allocation method specified in the quick create form.
+On the team member grid, besides being able to use the reosurce picker as mentioned above, you can add generic resources directly.
+The resources are added with a resource requirement that is based on the start/end dates and allocation method specified in the **Quick Create: Project Team Member** panel.

 You can see a difference if you add the generic team member directly and then assign more tasks to the generic resource than they have required hours to cover.
-You can click Generate Requirement to regenerate the requirement to true up the required hours against assignments.
+Click **Generate Requirement** to regenerate the requirement to true up the required hours against assignments.

-You can also click the resource requirement link in the team grid to open the requirement and add skills, preferred resources, etc.
+You can also click the **Resource requirement** link in the team grid to open the requirement and add skills, preferred resources, etc.

 ![Resource requirement](media/RM-how-to-13.png)